itspangler/geospatial-humanities-s2024/syllabus/README.md

 >* **Location:** Data Lab, Tisch Library
 >* **Course Instructor:** Ian Spangler
 >* **Office hours:**
->   * Ian: By appointment on Zoom
+>   * Ian: Tuesdays 5:30-6:30pm or by appointment on Zoom
->   * TA: 5-6pm on Tuesdays in Tisch Library
+>   * Max: TBD, 2x/week
 >* **Prerequisites:** None.
 Students will be expected to have competence in computer use and some familiarity with Microsoft Windows environment and file management.

 <!-- |![Georeferencing an historic map using Allmaps Editor](./allmaps-editor.png)